Mantosh123/NSURLSessionWithBodyDemo/README.md

 # NSURLSession With Body

-NSURLSessionWithBodyDemo is the used to see current status of bluetooth
+NSURLSessionWithBodyDemo is a way to call api with paramiter as body

 ## Usage